 The County reserves the right to issue bonds as needed.
 Specifically, the County reserves the privilege of issuing general obligation bonds at any time legal requirements are satisfied.
 The County also reserves the ability to issue general obligation bonds for refunding purposes at any time.

-The County presently intends to issue approximately \$300,000,000 aggregate principal amount of its General Obligation (Limited Tax) (Additionally Secured by Pledged Revenues) Transportation Improvement Bonds within the next four years for transportation improvements to the Las Vegas strip resort corridor.
+The County presently intends to issue approximately \$300,000,000 aggregate principal amount of its General Obligation (Limited Tax) (Additionally Secured by Pledged Revenues) Transportation Improvement Bonds in 2017 for transportation improvements to the Las Vegas strip resort corridor.
+Such Transportation Improvement Bonds would be additionally secured by consolidated tax revenues.